 Children under the age of 11, people with breathing difficulties or people with a physical or mental illness or impairment or disability don’t have to wear a face covering.
-Children over the age of 11 must wear a face covering unless they’re disabled or suffer from breathing difficulties.

 The Welsh Government's full list of exceptions can be found here

 Find out more about wearing face coverings on public transport here.

 Please wash your hands for at least 20 seconds or use hand sanitiser before and after travelling by taxi or private hire vehicle.

 - Find out more about Travel Safer as well as our promise to you .

 - You can view the Welsh Government’s guidance here.

 - You can find the UK Government’s guidance here.